3D printing: 2020s

 As of 2020, 3D printers have reached the level of quality and price that allows most people to enter the world of 3D printing.
 In 2020 decent quality printers can be found for less than US$200 for entry-level machines.
 These more affordable printers are usually fused deposition modeling (FDM) printers.

 In November 2021 a British patient named Steve Verze received the world's first fully 3D-printed prosthetic eye from the Moorfields Eye Hospital in London.

 In April 2024, the world's largest 3D printer, the Factory of the Future 1.0 was revealed at the University of Maine.
 It is able to make objects 96 feet long, or 29 meters.

 In 2024, researchers used machine learning to improve the construction of synthetic bone and set a record for shock absorption.

 In July 2024, researchers published a paper in Advanced Materials Technologies describing the development of artificial blood vessels using 3D-printing technology, which are as strong and durable as natural blood vessels.
 The process involved using a rotating spindle integrated into a 3D printer to create grafts from a water-based gel, which were then coated in biodegradable polyester molecules.

+In October 2025, the North Bristol NHS Trust reported that a UK cyclist named Dave Richards had received a full-face 3D-printed prosthesis, created at the newly opened Bristol 3D Medical Center at North Bristol NHS Trust.
+Led by senior reconstructive scientist Amy Davey, the process used advanced scanning and medical-grade resins to replicate his facial features after severe burns.
+It marked a milestone in integrated medical 3D-printing facilities in the UK.